 Here’s an overview of how the process usually works.

-You will first receive a Notice to Appear that informs you of the time and place of your first Master Calendar Hearing (“MCH”).
-At your first MCH, the Judge will ask you whether you accept expedited removal.
-Expedited removal scheduling will shorten all of your court deadlines (for both documentary submissions and hearing dates).
+You will first receive a Notice to Appear that informs you of the time and place of your first Master Calendar Hearing (MCH).
+At your first MCH, the judge will ask you whether you accept an expedited merits hearing.
+Expedited hearing scheduling will shorten all of your court deadlines.
 It will not affect how your application is processed or your chances of obtaining asylum (as long as you have enough time to prepare your case well).

-The Judge will also set a deadline for you to submit your asylum application (if you have not done so already) and any revisions to your application or additional information.
+The Immigration Judge (IJ) will also set a deadline for you to submit your asylum application (if you have not done so already) and any revisions to your application or to submit additional information.

-At the end of your (final) merits hearing, the Judge may orally grant or deny your asylum claim.
-Alternatively, the Judge may issue a written decision, typically within several weeks after your merits hearings conclude.
+At the end of your final merits hearing, the IJ may orally grant or deny your asylum claim.
+Alternatively, the IJ may issue a written decision, typically within several weeks after your merits hearings conclude.

-You can appeal a denial decision to the Board of Immigration Appeals (“BIA”).
-In order to do so, you must file your Notice of Appeal within 30 days of the Judge’s decision.
+You can appeal a denial decision to the Board of Immigration Appeals (BIA).
+In order to do so, you must file your Notice of Appeal within 30 days of the IJ’s decision.
 The U.S. government can also appeal your grant of asylum.

-The BIA might take a year or more to rule on your appeal.
+The BIA ordinarily takes a year or more to rule on appeals.
 While your case is on appeal, your asylum application decision is not final.
 Therefore, you will not be able to petition for your family to join you (through derivative asylum process), and you will not be eligible for any benefits provided to asylees (such as financial assistance).

 If the BIA denies your case, you may wish to appeal to the Circuit Court of Appeals.
-This will add another few years to the process.
-You can even eventually try to appeal a denial to the U.S. Supreme Court!
+You can eventually try to appeal a denial all the way to the U.S. Supreme Court!